JoshW-7/PaperMarioRandomizer/README.md

    - Upgraded boots and hammer
    - All partners
    - All star spirits
-   - "Warp to Home" ability, which warps Mario to the warp pipe in Toad Town
+   - "Warp to Home" ability, which allows Mario to travel to the warp pipe in Toad Town at any time

  Planned Features:
  - Loading Zone randomization (by area, e.g. only exits that lead to new areas would be randomized)